celery/celery/docs/userguide/workers.rst

 Concurrency
 ===========

 Multiprocessing is used to perform concurrent execution of tasks.
-The number of worker processes can be changed using the ``--concurrency`` argument and defaults to the number of CPUs available.
+The number of worker processes can be changed using the ``--concurrency`` argument and defaults to the number of CPUs available on the machine.

 More worker processes are usually better, but there's a cut-off point where adding more processes affects performance in negative ways.
 There is even some evidence to support that having multiple celeryd's running, may perform better than having a single worker.
-For example 3 celeryd's with 10 worker processes each, but you need to experiment to find the values that works best for you as this varies based on application, work load, task run times and other factors.
+For example 3 celeryd's with 10 worker processes each.
+You need to experiment to find the numbers that works best for you, as this varies based on application, work load, task run times and other factors.

 .. _worker-persistent-revokes: